mauricioabreu/sre-hands-on/README.md

 **Availability** is the word used to define whether a system is able to complete a request from a client.
 We use the word _client_ because we don't care whether the request comes from humans or tools.

-If a GET request to `/todos` works, it is available.
+If a GET request to `/todos` route works, it means the route works and the requests completes.
 Does it mean that the application is available?

 Availability if often measured by using the following formula:

-successful requests / (successful requests + failed requests)
+$sucessful / (successful + failed)$

-The result is a percentage.
+The result is a percentage like 99,9%.

+Let's check some examples:

+* Our `/todos` route receives *1000* requests in the past minute.
+* 100 out of 1000 requests fail
+* 900 / (900 + 100) = 0.9
+* We have 90% of availability